WuTheFWasThat/coup/ideas.md

 - Pay $4.
 Either
   - Choose 2 targets.
 For each, turn a card - if club or spades, dies.
   - Choose 4 targets.
 For each, turn a card - if club, dies.

+Sheriff:
+- Look at one of your opponents' cards.